jerome-trc/vileboom/docs/gamevers.md

 ## GAMEVERS Lump

-The GAMEVERS lump can be used only when the [COMPLVL](complvl.md) lump has the value of `vanilla` or `limit-removing`, to specify an exact vanilla complevel.
-Learn more about [limit-removing](limit_removing.md).
+The GAMEVERS lump can be used only when the [COMPLVL](complvl.md) lump has the key of `vanilla`, to specify an exact vanilla complevel and [limit-removing](limit_removing.md).

-GAMEVERS will NOT be read if COMPLVL is absent or if COMPLVL has other values than `vanilla` or `limit-removing`.
+GAMEVERS will NOT be read if COMPLVL is absent or if COMPLVL has any other key than `vanilla`.

 The order of precedence is highest to lowest: parameter > lump > config.
-This means that if a vanilla or limit-removing complevel is set through a parameter, this will take precedence over the contents of COMPLVL and GAMEVERS, while COMPLVL and GAMEVERS will in turn take precedence over whatever is set in the menu as the default compatibility.
+This means that if a another complevel is set and/or if limit-removing isn't in the parameters (example: `-complevel 2`), the GAMEVERS `value` or `key` will be ignored and the game will run ignoring the contents of COMPLVL and GAMEVERS.

 ### Specification

-The GAMEVERS lump has a key and a value:
+The GAMEVERS lump has two values:

-`value`
+`complvl limit`

-The `value` defines the specific complevel.
+The `complvl` value defines the specific vanilla complevel, while the `limit` value defines limit-removing or not.
+The `limit` value can be ommited to run in normal mode.

-### Values
+### complvl

 - `1.2`
   - Selects complevel 0, for Doom 1.2 compatibility.